jdbctemplatemapper/jdbctemplatemapper/README.md

  @Bean
   public JdbcTemplateMapper jdbcTemplateMapper(JdbcTemplate jdbcTemplate) {
     JdbcTemplateMapper jdbcTemplateMapper = new JdbcTemplateMapper(jdbcTemplate, THE_SCHEMA_NAME);
-     // Need this for oracle to handle table synonyms jdbcTemplateMapper.includeSynonymsForTableColumnMetaData();
+     // This is oracle specific only.
+Need this for oracle to handle table synonyms jdbcTemplateMapper.includeSynonymsForTableColumnMetaData();
     return jdbcTemplateMapper;
   }